 Another possible defense is that the injured person was on the owner’s property illegally, so you may need to prove that you weren’t trespassing.
 People doing their jobs, such as delivery workers or postal carriers, are not considered to be trespassing if being on the property is necessary for the job.

-If there is some disagreement about the legality of how you entered the property, please talk to a lawyer immediately.
+If there is some disagreement about the legality of how you entered the property, please talk to a personal injury lawyer in Gwinnett County immediately.
 We will investigate what happened and work to find evidence in your favor, such as witness testimony or documents showing you were expected on the property.

 What if You Don’t Know Who Owns the Dog?